 Legal advice: Get help from a certified housing counselor, legal aid office, or lawyer to make sure

-*Do not rely on the seller or his/her agent to explain or translate documents for you.
+*Do not trust the seller or their agent to explain or translate anything for you.

 Check with the county auditor’s office to make sure your interest has been properly recorded.

-Escrow company: Use an escrow company to close the deal and handle all your payments to the seller.
+Escrow company: Use them to close the deal and handle all your payments to the seller.

-Enforce contract: You and the seller must follow the agreement.
-Make sure the seller is paying the taxes or the insurance if required to do so.
+Enforce contract: You and the seller must follow the contract.
+Make sure the seller is paying the taxes or insurance if the contract says so.

-If you are in default because of missing a payment or some other violation of the contract, make sure the seller follows laws such as Washington’s forfeiture laws.
-Get legal help if the seller is not following the agreement or if you become unable to do so.
+If you are in default because you missed a payment or broke the contract some other way, make sure the seller follows laws such as Washington’s forfeiture laws.
+Get legal help if the seller is not following the contract or you become unable to.

-If you default, the seller must record the real estate contract with Auditor in order to seek any remedies against you.
-Our publication called Forfeiture has more information.
-The state law on real estate contract forfeitures is at RCW 61.30.
+If you default, the seller must first record the real estate contract with the Auditor before doing anything against you.
+The law on real estate contract forfeitures is at RCW 61.30.

 During the rental period, the landlord still owns the home and is legally responsible for it.
-The landlord may try to shift responsibility for all maintenance to you.
-You may lose your right to purchase the property and all you have invested in it by violating the contract in even in a small way, such as making a late payment or some maintenance violation.
+The landlord may try to shift responsibility for maintenance to you.

-*Renters seldom have the same rights as other homebuyers.
-The landlord can usually evict you just like regular tenants.
+*In rent-to-own situations, you rarely have the same rights as other homebuyers.
+The landlord can usually evict you just like other tenants.

 Make sure your agreement is in writing.
-Follow the steps in “Should I enter into a real estate contract with the seller,” above to make sure:
+Follow the steps in “Should I get a real estate contract with the seller,” above.
+Make sure:

-you understand the written agreement and it is fair and legal
+You understand the written contract.
+It is fair and legal.

-*Do not let a landlord use the rent-to-own agreement to get higher rent from you and shift the responsibility of maintaining the property to you, the tenant, with no realistic expectation that you will ever be the true owner of the home.
+*Do not let a landlord use the rent-to-own contract to get more rent from you and shift responsibility for keeping up the property to you, with no realistic expectation that you will ever be the true owner.

 CLEAR is Washington’s toll-free, centralized intake, advice and referral service for low-income people seeking free legal assistance with civil legal problems.